joelhawksley/identity/talks/2021/slides.md

 ^ But there's something fundamentally different about this test.

-^ Instead of asserting against the attribute of an object
+^ Instead of asserting against the attribute of an object like we did with the viewmodel

 ^ S We're asserting against what's actually presented to a user